Header Image 1

 Summative Assessment:

-Summative assessments against each of the ELGs are completed three times per year, using Bromcom.
+Summative assessments against each of the ELGs are completed four times per year, using Bromcom.
 Pupils are assessed as either ‘on track’ or ‘not on track’ against the ELGs.
 Whilst there is no longer a judgement to state if a child is exceeding beyond an ELG, an internal ‘on track +’ judgement is used to identify those pupils who should be targeted to achieve Greater Depth as they progress into Year One.
 In the Summer Term, the Early Years Foundation Stage Profile is completed, where a judgement is made on whether each child has met the seventeen ELGs and subsequently reached a Good Level of Development.